parksb/campus-life/dgmd318-immersive-media-programming/note.md

 - 6/17 13~15시 산422, 산420에서 기말고사볼거임. 강의실 배정은 TA가 엑셀파일로 올려줄거임.
   - 손코딩 없을거임. 그건 실습에서 했으니까.
   - 이론적인걸 많이 물어볼거임. 설명하면서 당신이 코드를 제시할 수는 있겠지. 그 코드가 컴파일이 잘 되는지는 노상관임.
+- > ### Final exam scope
+  >
+  > The final exam scope includes the following lecture notes:
+  > - 03-Introduction to Immersive Media (slides 2-12)
+  > - 04 - Introduction to AR (slides 5-26, 29-31)
+  > - 05 - AR Foundation and AR project setup (slides 2-7, 13-15)
+  > - 06 - Trackables and Image Tracking (2-13)
+  > - 07 - Plane Tracking and AR Raycasting
+  > - 10 - AR Interaction with XR Interaction Toolkit (slides 2-7)
+  > - 12 - Introduction to VR (slides 2-5, 11-24, 26-40)
+  > - 14 - Simple Interactable, Locomotion, Ray Interactor, Interaction Groups, Tunneling Vignette (slides 1-27)
+  > - 15 - Interactions
+  >
+  > Additionally, you should review the sample code related to these lectures.
+Studying labs 4-7 can also be useful.
+  >
+  > NOTE: You don't need to memorize the details of the AR and VR components in Unity Inspector.
+  >
+  > If you have any questions, please ask!
+  >
+  > ### Time and place
+  >
+  > - Date: Monday 6/17
+  > - Time: 1pm~3pm
+  > - Place: Sanhak Hall 422, 420
+  >
+  > ### Instructions
+  >
+  > Bring your student ID (or another ID with a photo) because TAs will check your identity.
+  >
+  > You can bring with you:
+  > - Pencil, pen, eraser, pencil sharpener, ruler, and other necessary accessories for writing your answers.
+  > - English dictionary book (without hand-written notes.
+We will check!)
+  >
+  > ### Q&A
+  >
+  > - Q: When can I leave the exam room?
+  >   - A: after 30 mins
+  > - Q: How long can I be late?
+  >   - A: At most 29 mins 59 seconds.
+  > - Q: How do I answer the questions?
+  >   - A: write your answers onto the provided answer sheet.
+  > - Q: What kind of questions will there be in the exam?
+  >   - A: I haven't prepared the exam questions yet, but I may mix different types of questions, like:
+  >       - multiple-choice questions
+  >       - short explanations (e.g. "Explain the following term and give an example.")
+  >       - longer explanations (e.g. "Describe different locomotion techniques in VR and compare them.
+Explain what XR Interaction Toolkit components you need for each of them. ")
+  >       - understanding code (e.g. study code snippets and answer questions about them).
+  > - Q: when I’m finished, what should I do?
+  >   - A: make sure that you answered all questions and subquestions and wrote your name on all papers, including the question paper.
+Then, return the answer sheets AND question paper to the TA.
+  > - Q: Can I go to restroom during the exam?
+  >   - A: No. Please go to restroom before the exam.

+  ## Memo

+  ### Introduction to Immersive Media

+  - Immersion is the level of user's engagement with her/his senses in a media experience.
+  - Embodiment: ensemble of sensations that arise in conjuction with being inside, having, and controlling a body.
+  - Important elements for immersion:
+    - Continuity of surroundings
+    - Conformance to human vision
+    - Freedom of movement
+    - Interaction with the environment
+    - Narrative engagement
+    - 3D audio
+    - Natural social interaction
+- Presence: the strength of this feeling. (suspension of disbelief)
+- XR: eXtended Reality

+### Introduction to AR

+- AR aims to enhance real world experiences by using different types of digital congtent.
+- Weak AR: imprecise tracking, limited interactivity, ...
+- Strong AR: accurate tracking, seamless integration with real world, ...
+- MR: Mixed Reality
+  - Virtual content can be placed onto the real world through spatial awareness.
+- HUD, Headset, Handheld AR, Public space AR, Location-based AR, ...
+- Anchors:
+  - World space: the coordinate space where the camera and the virtual objects are locaated.
+  - Pose: represents an object's position and orientation in world space.
+- A good AR experience not only tracks the position of the virtual objects, but also changes their transform according to the user's position.

+### AR Foundation and AR Project Setup

+- AR Foundation: provides tools to create multi-plataform AR application in Unity.
+- XR Origin: represents the center of world space in AR, MR and Vr applications.
+- AR Session: controls the lifecycle of an AR application.

+### Trackables and Image Tracking

+- Trackable: anything in the real world that can be detected and tracked.
+- AR Tracked Image Manager: it is used for tracking 2D images.

+### Plane Tracking and AR Raycasting

+- AR Plane Manager
+- AR Raycast Manager: interacts with the detected planes.

+### AR Interaction with XR Interaction Toolkit

+- XR Interaction Toolkit: high-level interaction system for easy creation of interactive AR/VR experiences.
+- Main components:
+  - Interactors: gameobjects that can hover, select or activate another gameobject.
+  - Interactables: gameobjects that the user can interact with by tap, drag, press, etc.
+  - Interaction managers: handle interaction between interactors and interactables.
+- XR Interaction Manager: takes care of communication between interactors and interactables.

+### Introduction to Virtual Reality

+- VR: computer-generated simulation of a 3D environment, which seems real to the user.
+- Stereoscopic VR:
+  - separate views for the left and right eyes, which are slightly offset to create a 3D effect even though the images are 2D.
+  - VR head-mounted displays are based on stereoscopic images.
+- Monoscopic VR: uses the same image for both eyes.
+- Important elements of VR:
+  - 3D viewing:
+    - pincushion effect
+    - barrel distortion
+  - Screen resolution
+    - screen-door effect
+    - foveated rendering
+  - Motion tracking:
+    - positional tracking
+    - inside-out tracking
+    - outside-in tracking
+    - 3DoF: rotational movements of the head
+    - 6DoF: rotational movements of the head + position tracking
+  - Embodiment
+  - Interactivity
+    - natural
+    - multimodal
+  - High quality content
+  - Spatial sound
+- Diodrama: a simple 3D scene, which is observed from a third-person perspective.
+- First-person experience: the user takes the role of a freely moving agent in the scene.
+- Third-person experience: the user watches the scene from a third-person perspective.
+- Stationary: the user sits or stands in one place.
+- Room-scale: the Vr device translates the user's movement in the real world to the character's movement in the virtual world.
+- Requirements for a high-quality VR experience:
+  - low latency
+  - high frame rate
+  - high resolution
+  - wide field of view
+  - precise head/hand/body tracking
+  - high quality audiovisual content
+  - natural interaction
+  - blocking of external disturbances
+- Simulator sickness:
+  - if the player needs to move fast, recude the field of view: tunneling vignette

+### Simple Interactable, Locomotion, Ray Interactor, Interaction Groups, and Tunneling Vignette

+- Locomotion: moving from one place to another in a virtual scene.
+  - Physical: motion-based(continuous), roomscale-based(continuous)
+  - Artificial: controller-based(continuous), teleportation-based(non-continuous)

+### VR Interactions in XR Interaction Toolkit

+- XR Direct Interactor: allows the user to directly interact with interactables.
+- XR Socket Interactor: enables placing interactables into a socket.
+- XR Grab Interactable: allows the user to pick up and drop a gameobject, as well as throw or it into a socket.
+- XR Simple Interactor: the simplest interactable object that doesn't really do anything.
+Hover, select and activate events that programmers can attach their code to.
+- You can create your own interactors by inheriting from `BaseInteractor` or `BaseControllerInteractor`.
+- You can crate your own interactables by inheriting from `BaseInteractable`.
+- Interaction Layer Mask: mechanism for filtering which interfactors and interactables can work together.
+  - Raycast Mask: specifies the physics layers that a raycast can hit.
+  - Interaction Layer Mask: specifies the interaction layers through which an interactor and interactable can interact.
+- Interaction states: Hover -> Select -> Activate
+- XR Poke Interactor: allows the user to interact with interactables and UI by poking/touching them.